We are not currently taking web orders. We encourage you to contact your local bookshop for our titles.

 Time has stopped.
-It’s been June 23, 2020 for nearly a year.
-Frantic adults demand teenagers focus on finding practical solutions to the crisis.
-Sixteen year-old javelin-throwing prodigy Tru Becker lives in a house with a switch that no one ever touches, a switch her father guards every day by nailing it into hundreds of larger and larger boxes.
-Somehow, from box seven, Tru has to deal with her father trying to protect her, her troubled brother in box eleven, and come up with a solution to the world’s problems in her science class.
-But why was her sister sent away, and will her mother ever return?
-Will anyone ever feel emotions properly again?
-Tru has a crowbar, and one way or another, she’s going to see what happens when she flips the switch.
+It’s been 23 June 2020 for nearly a year.
+Sixteen-year-old Tru Becker lives in a house with a power switch that no one ever touches.
+Her father nails larger and larger boxes over the switch.
+Tru is inside box seven, from where she has to deal with not only her family’s problems, but also the impossible science project she’s been set at school.
+Tru has a crowbar, and, one way or another, she’s going to see what happens when she flips the switch.

 ‘Anyone who thinks YA books can’t also be great literature needs to read this author.’

 ‘King understands and writes teen anxieties like no other, resulting in difficult, resonant, compelling characters and stories.’